oracle-livelabs/apex/approvals-component/1-approval-management.md

 ## Introduction

-In this lab, you will learn to create an APEX Application named Expense Tracker and database objects using SQL script containing an Employee details table and Expense request table.
+In this lab, you learn to create an APEX Application named Expense Tracker and database objects using SQL script containing an Employee details table and Expense request table.
 Also, you will learn to make end users in your APEX application.

 Estimated Time: 10 minutes